pantheon-systems/decoupled-kit-js/web/docs/Backend Starters/Decoupled Drupal/configuring-existing-project.md

 #### Enable Edge Caching

-For sites running on Pantheon, a small amount of configuration can be updated in order to edge caching and purging across the entire decoupled stack.
+For sites running on Pantheon, a small amount of configuration can be updated in order to enable edge caching and purging across the entire decoupled stack.

 - Run the following Composer command: